Orlandouchiha425/authentication/README.md

 # Description:

-The purpose of this package is to initiate the sign up and login authentication You can then modify as you wish, add CSS etc. will be adding CSS in the near future.
+The purpose of this package is to initiate the sign up and login authentication You can then modify as you wish, add CSS etc. I will be adding CSS in the near future.
 This uses  jsonwebtoken, morgan, MongoDB, Express.js, React.js , Node.js
 ### Version 1:
 First Push